SublimeText/LaTeXTools/README.markdown

 1. In order to find all applicable labels and bibtex keys, the plugin looks at the **saved** file.
 So, if you invoke this command and do not see the label or key you just entered, perhaps you haven't saved the file.

-2. Only bibtex bibliographies are supported.
+2. Only bibliographies in external `.bib` files are supported: no `\bibitem...`.
 Sorry.
 It's hard as it is.

 3. Multi-file documents are fully supported.